Renaldo and the Loaf: Solo Works (1989–2015)

-In 1996 Poole worked with Frank Pahl on two songs, 'Value of Slacks', for his album 'In Cahoots', and 'Portsmouth' for his album 'Remove The Cork' In 1998, Title In Limbo was released on CD through Ralph America, followed by a CD issue of the original version of Sturve & Sneff from The Esoteric Music Group.
-Between 2002-2003 he worked with The Moles to record two tracks, 'Mole in a Hole' and 'We Are The Moles'.
+In 1996 Poole worked with Frank Pahl on two songs, "Value of Slacks", for his album In Cahoots, and "Portsmouth" for his album Remove The Cork In 1998, Title In Limbo was released on CD through Ralph America, followed by a CD issue of the original version of Sturve & Sneff by The Esoteric Music Group.
+Between 2002 and 2003 Poole also worked with The Moles on two tracks, "Mole in a Hole" and "We Are The Moles".
 In 2005, he was asked by director and multi-instrumentalist Alex Wroten to collaborate on the end credits music for his film The Human Elbow.

-19 years following his last record, Potatoes, Dave Janssen released a first solo album titled 'The Entomology of Sound' under the pseudonym 'The Darkening Scale'.
-The same year he also released his second album, 'Sonic Archaeology', also as The Darkening Scale.
-The Darkening Scale was last active in 2020.
-From 2007 - 2008 Janssen briefly adopted the pseudonym 'Lightness Ascending'.
+19 years following "Haul on the Bowline", in 2006, Dave Janssen adopted the pseudonym 'The Darkening Scale' and self released two studio within the year The Entomology of Sound and Sonic Archaeology, Janssen also briefly adopted the pseudonym 'Lightness Ascending' between 2007 and 2008.